Maja squinado: Young

-Behavior
+Diet and behavior

+As with many species, M. squinado's behavior is dependent on many things.
+Some of the factors include size, life history, and age.
 Migrations generally take place in autumn, with some crabs covering over 100 mi in 8 months.
 All crabs are vulnerable to predation when moulting, and M. squinado becomes gregarious around that time, presumably for defense against predators.
 Females can produce up to four broods per year.
 M. squinado has been documented to feed on macroalgae and benthic invertebrates.
 From a 1992 study done in Galicia, seaweeds from the Laminariaceae, Corallina spp., molluscs, the gastropods Bittium spp., Trochiidae, the bivalve Mytilus spp., echinoderms, and others were observed as part of the diet of this particular species.

 Fishery

-M. squinado is the subject of commercial fishery, with over 5,000 tonnes caught annually, more than 70% the coast of France, over 10% off the coast of the United Kingdom, 6% from the Channel Islands, 3% from each of Spain and Ireland, 2% from Croatia, 1% from Portugal, and the remainder coming from Montenegro, Denmark, and Morocco, although official production figures are open to doubt.
+M. squinado is the subject of commercial fishery, with over 5,000 tonnes caught annually.
+More than 70% off the coast of France, over 10% off the coast of the United Kingdom, 6% from the Channel Islands, 3% from each of Spain and Ireland, 2% from Croatia, 1% from Portugal, and the remainder coming from Montenegro, Denmark, and Morocco, although official production figures are open to doubt.
 The European Union imposes a minimum landing size of 120 mm for M. squinado, and some individual countries have other regulations, such as a ban on landing egg-bearing females in Spain and a closed season in France and the Channel Islands.
+However, fisheries can fall due to bad management and environmental degradation.
+Another notable consideration is that M. squinado is currently endangered meaning it is harder for fishermen to catch.